Which one would we choose?

 Sonicare heads have typically always been more expensive than Oral-B, but in this instance, the RFID chip built into these heads increases the price too.

-Sonicare do offer heads without the RFID chip.
+Sonicare does offer heads without the RFID chip.
 These are cheaper and are compatible with the 4100, but you won’t get the brush head replacement reminder.

-When pricing both brushes over a 3 year period, the cost of ownership works out at around $100 or 9 cents per day for the Oral-B and $138 or 13 cents per day for the 4100.
+When pricing both brushes over a 3 year period, the cost of ownership works out at around $100 for the Oral-B and $138 for the 4100.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.